Lorrust/crossing-turtle/README.md

-# crossing-turtle
+# Crossing Turtle
 A road crossing game made with the turtle module on Python, featuring increasingly difficult levels.
-* To run this project, download all the .py files in the same directory/folder.
 * In order to move the turtle, press Space.
+* For each completed level, the obstacles become faster, which makes it harder to progress.
 * Feel free to tweak the values to see how they impact the game.